rl1987/trickster.dev/tricksterblog/content/post/javascript-obfuscation-techniques-by-example.md

 author = "rl1987"
-title = "Javascript obfuscation techniques by example" date = "2022-07-10" tags = ["security", "javascript", "web-scraping", "automation"]
+title = "Javascript obfuscation techniques by example" date = "2022-07-10" tags = ["security", "ast", "javascript", "scraping", "automation"]
 +++

 Sometimes when working on scraping some website you look into JavaScript code and it looks